zextras/tech-doc/source/carbonio/_management/mobile.rst

 The ABQ service status can be checked running the following command::

-   zxsuite mobile getServices
+   # carbonio mobile getServices

 The service can be stopped or started using the default service control of the Mobile module::

-   zxsuite mobile doStartService abq zxsuite mobile doStopService abq
+   # carbonio mobile doStartService abq
+   # carbonio mobile doStopService abq

 When mode is `Disabled`, the ABQ service does not automatically start, hence devices are always allowed to sync.